Pado-Corporation/ASQGPT/metagpt/asq_agents/summarizer/instruction.md

-Summarize the Markdown text into a single paragraph, following these rules:
+Summarize the given report into a summary, following these rules:

-- Output is Markdown text
+- Summary is Markdown format
-- Paragraph must not exceed 300 words
+- Summary is under 500 words
-- Show references with hyperlinks respectively
+- Do not lose important details